 Current speeds generally diminish with depth.
 In basins, the circulation and source of deep subsurface water usually differ appreciably from those of overlying waters.
-In those like Emerald Basin in the central Scotian Shelf and Georges Basin, the deep water originates from offshore, through subsurface penetration of Slope Water, whereas the upper water layer is part of the southward moving Coastal Water.
-Computations of the mean annual influx into the Gulf of Maine through the Northeast Channel implies a replacement time of about one year for the deep water of the Gulf of Maine.
-The current pattern in the Gulf of Maine is not static and different pictures emerge depending on seasons as well as depths.
+In basins like Emerald Basin on the central Scotian Shelf and Georges Basin, the deep water originates from offshore through subsurface penetration of Slope Water, whereas the upper water layer is part of the southward-moving Coastal Water.
+Computations of the mean annual influx into the Gulf of Maine through the Northeast Channel implies a replacement time of about 1 year for the deep water of the Gulf of Maine.
+The current pattern in the Gulf is not static and different pictures emerge, depending on season as well as depth.

-In addition to the average circulation, the tidal circulation is also important in the Gulf of Maine Area, examples of which are shown in Fig. 10.
-It is to be noted that the whole Bay of Fundy-Gulf of Maine-Georges Bank region forms a single tidal system.
-Based on a numerical model for the Georges Bank-Gulf of Maine-Bay of Fundy system, it appears that many of the persistent features of the observed mean flow are caused largely by the action of the tides (Fig. 11).
-The clockwise gyre on Georges Bank, including the jet along the northern flank, and the gyres on Nantucket Shoals and Browns Bank, all bear a similarity to the average circulation pattern (Fig. 9).
+In addition to the average circulation, the tidal circulation is also important in the Gulf of Maine Area, examples of which are shown in Fig. A3.
+The whole Bay of Fundy-Gulf of Maine-Georges Bank region forms a single tidal system.
+Based on a numerical model for this system, it appears that many of the persistent features of the observed mean flow are caused largely by the action of tides (Fig. A4).
+The clockwise gyre on Georges Bank, including the jet along the northern flank, and the gyres on Nantucket Shoals and Browns Bank, all bear a similarity to the average circulation pattern (Fig. A2).